bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 }
 ```

 The following example retrieves variant option values for the specified variant.
+The example query retrieves only the first two variant options associated with the base product.
 In the response, all multiple choice values include queried fields from the `CatalogProductOptionValue` interface, and those that are swatch types include additional fields.

 <!--
 type: tab